 The original farmstead of Stank House was built in about

 1700of the stone of Kilton Castle.
 In the east wall of the outbuildings is a

 large carved stone which would appear to have once born a coat of arms, now

 In feudal times when the Castle was inhabited, there was a

 village of some size occupying the site of the modern farmstead of Kilton

 represented only by the hall and three modern brick cottages by the field are

 still called "Town End Close."
 The present hall occupies the site

 of the Georgic house which itself stood on the site of a still older manor

 house built from stone of the Castle.

 Farndale (FAR000217) wrote The History

 of the Ancient Hamlet of Kilton-in-Cleveland, printed by W Rapp, Dundas

 Street, Saltburn 1870

 The History of Kilton dedicated to the Reverend William Jolley , Returning Immigrant,

 by John Farndale

 A text, Impact of Agricultural Change on the Rural Community - a case study of

-Kilton circa 1770-1870, Janet Dowey includes much about John Farndale and his writings
+Kilton circa 1770-1870, Janet Dowey includes much about John Farndale and his

-first extract comes from Impact of Agricultural Change
+This first extract comes from Impact of Agricultural Change

 on the Rural Community - a case study of Kilton circa 1770-1870, Janet Dowey: